mikedaltonmtl/Boulder-Bingo/README.md

 In the interest of keeping them motivated to climb, keeping me motivated to learn Material-UI, and saving some trees along the way, I decided to build a little phone app to create on-line bingo cards.

 If your kids climb, or maybe you do (the difficulty of the challenges is customizable), you can give it a try at [boulderbingo.vercel.app](https://boulderbingo.vercel.app/).

+## How To Play

+Choose how many challenges to attempt, then select which types to face.
+Include routes by colour, climb the intro runs, choose by difficulty, even add exercises.

+Challenges are added randomly to the bingo card.
+Don&apos;t like the way it looks?
+Just hit shuffle.

 ## Dependencies
 - Next